SharkSnack/shiren-5/content/system/synthesis-runes.md

 ---
 title: "Runes"
-metaTitle: "Synthesis Runes - Shiren the Wanderer 2: Oni Invasion!
-Wiki"
+metaTitle: "Synthesis Runes - Shiren the Wanderer: Tower of Fortune Wiki"
-metaDescription: "Complete list of seals for Shiren the Wanderer 2: Oni Invasion!"
+metaDescription: "Complete list of synthesis runes for Shiren the Wanderer: The Tower of Fortune and the Dice of Fate."
 ---

 <div class="pageTopImage screenshot">